Involving patients and the public in our research ensures it is relevant to them.

 You can also make a difference by reviewing documents, such as patient information leaflets and study results documents.
 Through discussion with members of the public, changes have been made to the focus of the documents, as well as the length and layout.

 You can also find out more about the impact of PPI work by viewing this presentation.

 How do I get involved?

-A specific study (trial)
+A specific study/trial

 Our Public and Patient Advisory Group (PAG)

-- tried out a survey for researchers
+- try out surveys for researchers

-- advises on study design
+- advise on study design

 Take a look at opportunities to get involved